 Saving Money on German Train Travel

 When you book online, you have the option to choose between different ways of delivery.
-You can have it sent per mail, via mail to print out (in A4 format only!) or on your phone as a PDF.
-If you do it online, you also need to select your means of identification, which can be your passport or credit card.
-Make absolutely sure to travel with your chosen ID and show it to the conductor when they are checking your ticket.
-Otherwise you might pay a penalty!
+You can have it sent per mail, via mail to print out (in A4 format only!) or on your phone as a PDF or in the app.

 Good to Know

 If you have bad timing, you might want to do German train travel during strike times.
 These are not that common, fortunately.
 However, delays are.
-Also, trains are often rearranged or replaced without proper notice.
+In Germany trains are often rearranged or replaced without proper notice.

 Now you know why Germans like to talk a lot about the Deutsche Bahn and how you can use it as well!
 I wish you happy travels and in the eternal words of German train conductors, “Senk yuh fur trevellllllling wehsse Deutsche Bahn.”